thyagomota/aws-labs/lab-006/README.md

 ## Goal

 This goal of this lab is to illustrate how to setup a simple EC2 auto scaling service.
 You will create an auto scaling group with initially only one EC2 instance running.
 A rule will be setup to automatically launch a second EC2 instance when the CPU usage of the first instance reaches 75%.
+[Here](../images/auto-scaling.png) is a mind map of Auto Scaling.

 ## Architecture Diagram
 ![lab-006-arch-01](images/lab-006-arch-01.png)